nyu-mll/jiant/probing/README.md

 ## Running the experiments from the paper

+We provide a frozen branch, [`edgeprobe_frozen_feb2019`](https://github.com/jsalt18-sentence-repl/jiant/tree/edgeprobe_frozen_feb2019), which should reflect the master branch as of the final version of the paper.

 The configs in `jiant/config/edgeprobe_*.conf` are the starting point for the experiments in the paper, but are supplemented by a number of parameter overrides (the `-o` flag to `main.py`).
 We use a set of bash functions to keep track of these, which are maintained in [`jiant/scripts/edges/exp_fns.sh`](../scripts/edges/exp_fns.sh).

 To run a standard experiment, you can do something like: